Lower Bounds on Tree Covers: Technical Overview

 We focus on the following two types of non-contractible cycles: vertical/horizontal cycles, which are cycles that go around the grid in the vertical/horizontal way, respectively.
 See \Cref{fig: 2tree} for an illustration.
 Both types of cycles are of length at least $\sqrt{n}$.

 We denote the trees by $T_1,T_2$.
-To prove the $\Omega(\sqrt{n})$ distortion lower bound, it suffices to find a pair of vertices that are $O(1)$-close in the torus grid but $\Omega(\sqrt{n})$-far in both trees, which is done as follows.
+To prove the $\Omega(\sqrt{n})$ distortion lower bound, it suffices to find a pair of vertices that are $O(1)$-close in the torus grid but $\Omega(\sqrt{n})$-far in both trees.
+The focus is still finding bad edges, similar to the $k=1$ case.
+At a high level, the lower bound proof can be summarized as follows.